 Succulents, alpines and conifers of all kinds combine perfectly in a planter, bowl or container and require very little care – in fact, they thrive on benign neglect.

 They need bright light, although in extremely hot conditions such as with reflected light from a building or on a paved area in full sun, they prefer shade in the afternoon or bright filtered light all day.

 Try and combine the types of plants that have similar requirements, but don’t be too much of a slave to them – many of the more commonly available types in box stores and online nurseries are there for one simple reason – ease of cultivation.

 See the page on succulent care for more information on cultivating succulents of all kinds.

 Good drainage is essential as all these desert plants have evolved to live in very harsh and unforgiving environments such as cliffs and rocky plains.

 A drain hole or two in the bottom of the pot or container is crucial, as well as gravelly soilless mix.

-You can put Styrofoam popcorn or an empty plastic container with a lid to take up some of the space and make the container lighter in weight.
+You can put Styrofoam popcorn or an empty plastic container with a lid to take up some of the space and make the container lighter in weight, or even some empty pop or soda bottles.

 This is great for most succulents as

 they have shallow roots instead of a tap root.
 This also makes them perfect candidates for planting in driftwood or root planters.

 When combining your plants, put the taller ones in the center of a large bowl for drama, with smaller growing and trailing types closer to the edge to billow over and soften it.

 Here’s how I plant a container with mixed succulents and other plants for the thickest growth and fullest look: